pelleted feed vs extruded feed

 what is extruded feed?

 Extrusion is the cooking of the ingredient mixture in an extruder through temperature, humidity and pressure.
-Moisture provides lubrication for compression and extrusion and causes some pasting of the raw starch on the ingredient surface at high temperatures, resulting in adhesion.
+Moisture lubricates for compression and extrusion, causing starch paste on ingredients at high temperatures for adhesion.

-Within 20 seconds of entering puffing, the ingredients change from an air-dried (about 10-12% moisture) state at ambient temperature to 15-16% moisture at 80-90°C. During the subsequent compression and extrusion of the holes in the die, friction raises the feed temperature to nearly 92°C.
+Ingredients puff within 20 seconds, going from air-dried (10-12% moisture) at room temperature to 15-16% moisture at 80-90°C. During the subsequent compression and extrusion of the holes in the die, friction raises the feed temperature to nearly 92°C.

 Machine For Making Extruded Feed